-A survey conducted this year by the American Pet Products Association found that 68% of all US households have at least one pet.
-Pets are part of the family!
-It's stressful - and expensive! - to leave Fido at home with a sitter or in a kennel.
+A survey conducted by the American Pet Products Association found that 68% of all US households have at least one pet.
+Pets are part of the family, too!
+It’s stressful - and expensive - to leave Fido at home with a sitter or in a kennel.
 Instead, bringing their beloved pet along on vacation for is the perfect solution!
-But what does that mean for you, the homeowner?
+But what does that mean for you, the Homeowner?

 While the percentage of families with pets has risen over the years, finding a pet-friendly vacation rental home can still be a challenge for visitors who want to bring their four-legged friends to the beach.

 Choosing to market your home as pet friendly will always give your vacation rental home a competitive advantage.

 Allowing pets in your vacation rental home will attract a larger pool of renters and, in turn, increase your rental potential, particularly in the shoulder and off seasons.
 During those times, young couples, empty nesters, and retirees are more likely to travel than families with children who are restricted by school calendars.
 These Guests like to bring their fur babies along.

 THINGS TO CONSIDER

 Now don’t get me wrong - There are legitimate concerns when considering whether to be pet-friendly or not.